knative/serving/docs/telemetry.md

 kubectl port-forward -n default $(kubectl get pods -n default --selector=app=prometheus --output=jsonpath="{.items[0].metadata.name}") 9090
 ```

-Then browse to http://localhost:9090 to access the UI.
-To see the targets that are being scraped,
+Then browse to http://localhost:9090 to access the UI:
-go to Status -> Targets.
-To see what Prometheus service discovery is picking up vs. dropping,
+* To see the targets that are being scraped, go to Status -> Targets
-go to Status -> Service Discovery.
+* To see what Prometheus service discovery is picking up vs. dropping, go to Status -> Service Discovery

 ## Generating metrics